Initiative 3/3: Accelerate in-market innovation via live business prototyping.

 … but you have critical questions that need to be answered, to make the final decision:

-04 / When to fund: You still must validate your:
+04 / When to fund: This requires validating three things.

 - Business model: Customers’ likelihood to purchase and willingness to pay.